Friday, January 9, 2026

 January 9, 2026

 A wooded ridge to the north of the station beckoned.
-In addition to a city map, the local tourist bureau gave me a stylized sort-of hiking map of the wooded ridge.
-A short stroll through city before the short, but steep, climb up 400+ steps (and as many feet of elevation gain).
-The trail had temples and zen sayings along the way.
+In addition to a city map, the local tourist bureau gave me a stylized hiking map of the wooded ridge to which I had pointed.
+A stroll through the city ensued before the short, steep, climb up 400+ steps (and as many feet of elevation gain).
+The trail had temples and zen sayings (in Japanese & English) along the way.

 At the summit of Mount Futaba (2), the Stupa/Pagoda of Peace calmly reflected the late afternoon sun.
 A few others were enjoying this sunny winter's day on the ridge.
 I descended via a road in the gathering darkness.